 With very few exceptions, film noirs were B movies filmed on a budget, even the ones that we now consider classics.
 They couldn’t afford lavish settings and mise-en-scène as other more funded Hollywood productions would, they had limited possibilities in terms of actual tools, props and times of productions.
 Very seldom they could rely on stars.
-In their collective effort of meeting certain standards of quality investing as little money as possible, film noir was less of a ‘director’ movie and more of a team effort.
+In their collective effort of meeting specific standards of quality investing as little money as possible, film noir was less of a ‘director’ movie and more of a team effort.

-Innovative as we consider them to be today, these were actually films produced by the studio system for commercial purposes and for the mainstream cinema rather that within the oppositional space of avant garde.
+Innovative as we consider them to be today, these were films produced by the studio system for commercial purposes and for the mainstream cinema rather that within the oppositional space of avant garde.

 Unusual camera angles allowed to strengthen the sense of unbalance so vital to these stories.
 Paranoid, grotesque dream sequences, often constructed with light more than any props, became an essential part of the plot.

 One of the most iconic examples of this form of suggestion is the scene of the murder in Double Indemnity.
-The murder is acted out in the car.
-Phyllis is driving, the husband sits beside her.
+The crime is acted out in the car.
+Phyllis is driving, and her husband sits beside her.
 Neff assaults the husband from the backseat and strangles him.
 But we don’t see any of this.
 All we see is Phyllis’s face as she drives on never looking at what’s happening in the seat beside her, the same way we never see what’s happening, but the expressions that pass across her face tell us everything we need to know, on so many levels.
 Dictated by the limitations of the Hays Code, this sequence where nothing is openly shown is possibly one of the most chilling in the history of thriller movies.

 Double indemnity (1944) by Billy Wilder